monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 It's not as nice as having one global Supervisor that handles it if something goes wrong but as long as you follow
-basic rules such as using pure functions in `map` and remembering that any `Task` can fail then you should be good to go.
+basic rules such as not throwing exceptions and remembering that any `Task` can fail then you should be good to go.

 ### MonadError instance